jundalisay/spblist/content/en/material/euclid.md

 Proof is that the Chinese also used the principles of the 4th Element to invent gunpowder.

-The Elements are therefore a guide on how the 5 Elements work, explained in a logical manner, and is not a mere book about how to draw shapes.
+Euclid's Elements are therefore a guide on how the 5 Elements work, explained in a logical manner.
+It is not a mere book about how to draw shapes.

 The main problem is that the later generations did not know about the 5 Elements and so their brains interpreted Euclid as writing about mere shapes.

 Newton added to the problem by using his Calculus (which is ignorant of the 5 Elements) to bulldoze over the underlying propositions of Kepler's Laws.

 Therefore, saying 'non-Euclidean geometry' is as absurd as saying 'non-universal universe'.
-Spherical (non-Euclidean) Geometry and geodesics are really a mix of Postulates 2 and 3, just as Einstein used c for spacetime.
+Spherical (non-Euclidean, Riemann) Geometry and geodesics are really a mix of Postulates 2 and 3, just as Einstein used c for spacetime.